emk/buglinky/README.markdown

 buglinky is a bot for use with Google Wave.
 For now, it must be run on on a Google App Engine instance.

-When run, buglinky attempts to turn text of the form "bug #12" and "issue
-#13" into links to a bug tracker.
-It runs in real time as you edit, and it
-tries to generate as little network traffic as possible.
+When run, buglinky turns text of the form "bug #12" and "issue #13" into links to a bug tracker.
+It runs in real time as you edit, and it tries to generate as little network traffic as possible.

 For more information, see: